replicate/keepsake/web/docs/python.md

 Create and return an experiment.

+The entire working directory will be saved to storage to save a copy of the code.
 Any keyword arguments will be recorded as hyperparameters.
-The experiment will be saved to storage, with the hyperparameters you pass and various other automatically generated metadata.

-To determine the storage location, this method will look for `replicate.yaml` file in the working directory.
+To determine the storage location, this method will read `replicate.yaml` file in the working directory and use the `storage` option.
 [Learn more in the reference documentation.](replicate-yaml.md)

 For example: